 We accept cash, debit card, credit card, e-transfer, and cheques.
 For your convenience, we can keep your credit card number securely on file, so you don’t have to worry about payment after your sessions.

-At Treehouse Trauma Centre, most of our therapists are registered with ICBC and the Crime Victim Assistance Program.
+At Treehouse Trauma Centre, we have therapists registered with ICBC, the Crime Victim Assistance Program and the First Nations Health Authority.

 YOUR FIRST SESSION